-Cropland, forestland, pastureland, and rangeland comprise the major land uses in the United States and the land uses receiving the majority of the conservation treatment that address our soil, water, air, plant, and animal resources.
+Cropland, forestland, pastureland, and rangeland comprise the primary land uses that feature our soil water, air, plant, and animal conservation treatments in the United States.

 National Resources Inventory (NRI)